Computer and Uses of Computers

 Computers make our lives complete.

-Aim: To identify places where computers can be used and decide when the computers cannot be used.
+Aim: To identify places where computers can be used and decide where computers cannot be used.

 Materials required: Laminated sheets for the activity with velcro attached.